Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

   "foot foot";
 ```

-The value of `grid-template-areas` describing the layout having four grid areas.
+The value of `grid-template-areas` describes the layout as having four grid areas.
 They are,

 - head
 - nav
 - main
 - foot

 `head` and `foot` span two column tracks and one row track.
 Remaining `nav` and `main` span one column track and one row track.
-The value of `grid-template-areas` seems ASCII-Art style and At the same time, We can get an visualisation of overall structure of the layout from the CSS itself which is the most trouble-free way to understand.
+The value of `grid-template-areas` seems ASCII-Art style and At the same time, We can get a visualization of the overall structure of the layout from the CSS itself which is the most trouble-free way to understand it.

-To understand how the value of `grid-template-areas` get plotted in grid, observe the below illustration.
+To understand how the value of `grid-template-areas` gets plotted in a grid, observe the below illustration.

 ![named template areas](/assets/value-of-grid-template-areas.gif)

 Using `grid-template-areas`, We created our layout having four grid areas(head, nav, main, foot).

 Now, Start to position the grid items against named grid areas instead of line numbers.
-Accordingly, Place an `header` element into the named grid area `head`, Specify the named grid area `head` in `header` element using `grid-area` property.
+Accordingly, Place a `header` element into the named grid area `head`, Specify the named grid area `head` in the `header` element using `grid-area` property.

 > Named grid area in the grid layout also called as **ident**